verhovsky/bash2py-upstream/README.md

 # bash2py
-Bash-to-python transpiler<br>
+Bash-to-Python transpiler<br>
-Latest version: 3.6 (with 4.0 anticipated)
+Latest version: 3.6

-Welcome to the new home of the Bash2Py project.
+Bash2py automatically translates Bash scripts into Python code.<br>
 The project's original home is https://www.swag.uwaterloo.ca/bash2py/index.html<br>

-Bash2py is a tool designed to automate the translation of code from Bash to Python.

 We have attempted to ensure that the source code for Bash 4.3.30 remains intact within this distribution.
-All changes to this source code (by intent) are to be compiled if and only if the BASH2PY macro is defined.
-This allows ready discovery of how the original source code has been changed.
+All changes to this source code (by intent) are to be compiled only if the BASH2PY macro is defined.
+This allows easy discovery of how the original source code has been changed.

 The **main** files changed are:
 1. Added:  fix_string.c<br>